stolarczyk/metaboLITE/README.md

 - sna: [Tools for Social Network Analysis](https://cran.r-project.org/web/packages/sna/)

 Or you can use [this](scripts/install_packages.R) script to automatically install all required R packages.

 # Usage<a name="Usage"></a>

+Besides installation of the both R and Python packages no further app installation is needed.
+Simply download the contents of this [repository](https://gitlab.com/mstolarczyk/shinyapp.git) and save them in the directory of your choice (represented as `"path/to/the/shinyapp/directory"` below).

 To launch the app simply run the following line of code in your favourite R IDE, e.g. [RStudio](https://www.rstudio.com/):